-- 5.1 The key stakeholders listed in paragraph 1.11 have contributed to the preparation of the Sports Facilities and Playing Pitch Strategies. - 5.2 If the recommendation in this report is approved, HCL Committee's comments will be considered by this Committee at its meeting on 11 September 2018.
-Subsequently, following re-engagement with key stakeholders and ward Councillors, a report seeking approval of the final strategies will be presented at a meeting of this Committee on 8 January 2019.
+- 5.1 The key stakeholders listed in paragraph 1.15 have contributed to the preparation of the Sports Facilities and Playing Pitch Strategies. - 5.2 If the recommendation in this report is approved, HCL Committee's comments will be considered by SPST Committee at its meeting on 11 September 2018.
+Subsequently, following re-engagement with key stakeholders and consultation with ward Councillors, a report seeking approval of the final strategies will be presented at a meeting of SPST Committee on 8 January 2019.